-As an aside here, we might note of those old arguments about emblem and expression in the English garden that Whately’s expressive landscapes of reverie are not, then, about rejecting the associationism of earlier gardens; rather, association is both and required to drop away from view as it produces its affects.
-And it’s that question of what drops from view, and of what is felt, that returns us to Gilpin’s disgust.
+As an aside here, we might note of those old arguments about emblem and expression in the English garden that Whately’s expressive landscapes of reverie are not, then, about rejecting the associationism of earlier gardens; rather, association is both necessary and required to drop away from view as it produces its affects.
+And it is that question of what drops from view, and of what is felt, that returns us to Gilpin’s disgust.
 As John Macarthur has argued, disgust, or rather what he terms analogic disgust—a disgust driven by ideas and representations rather than physicalities—plays an important role in the history and imagining of the picturesque.
 Paraphrasing Kant, Macarthur writes that ‘while the sublime has something to tell us of reason, and beauty of morality, disgust, in which the gut can spasm in relation to an idea, tells us of the imagination’.
 That leads him in turn to argue that for the likes of Joshua Reynolds ‘the identification of disgust in art is an education in judgement for the individual.
 To the degree that it can be communicated, if not exactly shared, disgust can be the basis of a public self-recognition in taste’.
 That insight draws us to Gilpin too, because, just as for Reynolds, Gilpin’s disgust is best recognized both as an instance of refusal, and as a means of articulating a sense of taste as culturally shared.
 The physicality of reaction that Macarthur notes is once again a means of registering—and championing—the naturalness of an immediate reaction, but it is a reaction ultimately reliant upon both the chronological underpinnings of taste as progress, and on the more specific chronological imagining of the ruin as a marker of human history.

 In Whately’s account of the instantaneously felt, the looked-for moment of reverie is the moment at which ideology seems to dissolve into ‘nature’; in Gilpin’s notebook revisions, we see the reverse of this.
 The vile, the absurd and the disgusting prevent Gilpin from being ‘hurried along’, prevent the imagining of landscape as something other than ideology, the imagining of ideology as no ideology at all.
 Finally, then, as Whately’s model of culturally-conditioned reveries suggests, the sensational affects both writers prize—that experience of the immediate as the unmediated—is inevitably articulated as narrative, and as a narrative which can align itself with larger cultural narrations, with histories which frame themselves in terms of religion, nation, and nature.
-Thus, just as these responses to the ruin are reliant on the felt instant—on that moment that is out of time but part of nature—the felt instant is in turn a means of reiterating the historicizing myths of modern culture.
+Thus, just as these responses to the ruin are reliant on the felt instant—on an experience of emotion that appears to be both outside of time and a part of nature—the felt instant is in turn a means of reiterating the historicizing myths of modern culture.